A playground for learning about A-frame

 $ npm install --save aframe

-This will create a default packages.json
+This will create a default packages.json file for npm,

-with entries for webpack
+with entries for webpack and aframe in it.

 Additionally, both packages and all their dependencies

-will now be installed under node_modules
+will now be installed under node_modules.

 And I create a very simple configuration file for webpack,